Factors Leading to Early Preterm Premature Rupture of Membranes in a Tertiary Care Centre in Eastern India: A Prospective Study QC01-QC05

 Aim: To evaluate the incidence, the clinical characteristics, factors leading to early PPROM (<34 weeks) in a tertiary care centre in Eastern India.

-Materials and Methods: It was a hospital based prospective cross sectional study, done in patients presenting with a history of PPROM at gestational age <34 weeks, admitted in the Dept. of Obstetrics and Gynaecology.
-The Institute of Medical Sciences and Sum Hospital, Bhubaneswar; over a period of 2 years.
-Factors leading to early PPROM, like association of anaemia, urogenital tract infection, threatened abortion in present pregnancy and history of PPROM, miscarriage in previous pregnancy are primary outcome and, admission to Neonatal Intensive Care Unit (NICU) and neonatal sepsis as secondary outcome were measured and analysed by SPSS v25 using proportion and chi-square test.
+Materials and Methods: It was a hospital based prospective cross-sectional study and was conducted over of period of 2 years.
+The patients presented with a history of PPROM at gestational age <34 weeks, admitted in the Department of Obstetrics and Gynaecology, Institute of Medical Sciences and Sum Hospital, Bhubaneswar, India.
+Factors leading to early PPROM, like association of anaemia, urogenital tract infection, threatened abortion in present pregnancy and history of PPROM, miscarriage in previous pregnancy were primary outcome and, admission to Neonatal Intensive Care Unit (NICU) and neonatal sepsis as secondary outcome were measured and analysed by SPSS v25 using proportion and chi-square test.

 Conclusion: History of PPROM in previous pregnancy and anaemia, urogenital tract infections in present pregnancy has association with premature rupture of membranes.
 The finding of the study suggests early identification and treatment of these factors can reduce the incidence of PPROM.